 The college will notify students of any eligible post-withdrawal disbursement of loan funds as soon as possible but no later than 30 days of the college's determination that the student withdrew.
 The college will return any unearned funds and make a post-withdrawal disbursement of grant funds within 45 days of the date of determination that the student withdrew.
 The student or parent borrower must give written authorization to the school to receive the post-withdrawal disbursement.
 The student or parent borrower will be notified that they have the option to decline the loan.
 The Financial Aid Office will track notifications made to the student and/or parent as well as any authorization for disbursement.
 If the student and/or parent borrower does not contact the college within 14 days of receipt of the notice of eligibility for the post-withdrawal disbursement, the college is not required to make the post-withdrawal disbursement.
 Any post-withdrawal disbursement will first be applied toward any outstanding student account balance; the remainder will be disbursed to the student.

 A post-withdrawal disbursement must be made within 180 days of the date determined by the college that the student withdrew.
 The amount of a post-withdrawal disbursement is determined by following the requirements for calculating earned Title IV Aid (refer to section one), and has no relationship to incurred educational costs.

 4. Consumer Information

 Institutional information, including consumer information, is readily provided to the students at Southwestern Community College.
-The college has dedicated a portion of the website to provide a one-stop resource to disclose consumer information.
+The college has dedicated a portion of the website to provide a one-stop resource for disclosing consumer information.
 In addition, students are provided with an email each semester detailing the location of all consumer information on the website.
-The financial aid office requires each student to acknowledge the terms and conditions associated with receiving title IV funding.
+The Financial Aid Office requires each student to acknowledge the terms and conditions associated with receiving Title IV funding.